cristoichkov/Tareas_BioinfRepro2019_CCS/ProyectoUnidad5_CCS/README.md

 # README

-## Interactive visualization using Shiny package and Arteaga maize dataset
+## Interactive visualization using Shiny package and Arteaga et al. (2016) maize dataset

-This repository contains the development of a desktop application using Shiny.
-The application generates an interactive plot, map, and table for an example exploratory genomic analysis of populations with the Arteaga maize dataset.
+This repository contains the development of a desktop application using [Shiny](https://shiny.rstudio.com/).
+The application generates an interactive plot, map, and a table with an example of an exploratory genomic analysis of populations with the [Arteaga et al. (2016)](https://www.sciencedirect.com/science/article/pii/S2213596015300714?via%3Dihub) maize dataset.

 #### Plot

-- Consist of a principal component analysis (PCA) of all polymorphic SNP genotypes using `SNPRelate`.
+- Consist of a principal component analysis (PCA) of all polymorphic SNP genotypes using [`SNPRelate`](https://bioconductor.org/packages/release/bioc/html/SNPRelate.html).
 The user will be able to select some parameters to modify the plot.

 ![PCA_example.png](PCA_example.png)